Math 535 (Real Analysis). Fall 2016

 properties of integrals, comparison of Riemann and Lebesgue integrals,

-- Other topics from real analysis.
+- Other topics from real analysis and applications.

 Some other texts on real analysis: